Reynard the Fox: Van den vos Reynaerde

 A mid-13th-century Middle Dutch version of the story by Willem die Madoc maecte (Van den vos Reynaerde, Of Reynaert the Fox), is also made up of rhymed verses (the same AA BB scheme).
-Van den vos Reinaerde and Reinaert Historie (referred to as R I and R II, respectively) are two poems written by two different authors with R II being a continuation of R I. With different writers comes different variations.
-This can best be seen with Reynard himself.
+Van den vos Reinaerde and Reinaert Historie (referred to as R I and R II, respectively) are two poems written by two different authors with R II being a continuation of R I.

+With different writers comes different variations.
+This can best be seen with Reynard.
 While describing the same character the Reynard from R I has many different character traits of that in R II.
 While a finished and completed poem by itself, Van den vos Reinaerde does not have a set ending.

 Like Pierre, very little is known of the author, other than the description by the copyist in the first sentences:

 Madocke or Madoc is thought to be another one of Willem's works that at one point existed but had been lost.
 The Arnout mentioned was an earlier Reynard poet whose work Willem (the writer) alleges to have finished.
 However, there are serious objections to this notion of joint authorship, and the only thing deemed likely is that Arnout was French-speaking ("Walschen" in Middle Dutch referred to northern French-speaking people, specifically the Walloons).
 Willem's work became one of the standard versions of the legend, and was the foundation for most later adaptations in Dutch, German, and English, including those of William Caxton, Goethe, and F. S. Ellis.

 Chaucer

 Geoffrey Chaucer used Reynard material in the Canterbury Tales; in "The Nun's Priest's Tale", Reynard appears as "Rossel" and an ass as "Brunel".
+Reynard (spelt "Renard") is also briefly mentioned in The Legend of Phyllis from Chaucer's The Legend of Good Women.